imlifengfeng/FFRouter/README.md

 /**
+ Route a URL, 'targetCallBack' can asynchronously callback to return a Object.

+ @param URL URL to be routed
+ @param targetCallback asynchronous callback
+ */
++ (void)routeCallbackURL:(NSString *)URL targetCallback:(FFRouterCallback)targetCallback;

+/**
+ Route a URL with additional parameters, and 'targetCallBack' can asynchronously callback to return a Object.

+ @param URL URL to be routed
+ @param parameters Additional parameters
+ @param targetCallback asynchronous callback
+ */
++ (void)routeCallbackURL:(NSString *)URL withParameters:(NSDictionary<NSString *, id> *)parameters targetCallback:(FFRouterCallback)targetCallback;

+/**
  Route callback for an unregistered URL

  @param handler Callback
  */
 + (void)routeUnregisterURLHandler:(FFRouterUnregisterURLHandler)handler;

 /**
  Cancel registration of a URL

  @param URL URL to be cancelled
  */
 + (void)unregisterRouteURL:(NSString *)URL;